 The Orion Spacecraft and its Launch Abort System, Service Module Cover panels and the Delta IV Upper Stage is seen off to the right.
 This was built to go specifically onto the Delta IV as a permanently-attached part of the model.
 I built a separate Orion Spacecraft and Delta Upper Stage model to be displayed separately.
 More on this on a separate page.

-Here, the Orion/LAS/Upper Stage unit has neen integrated onto the Central CBC.
+Here, the Orion/LAS/Upper Stage unit has neen integrated onto the Central Core Booster.

 A close-up of the CBC interfaces, including the attachment trusses for the Delta IV booster.
 The detail that AXM puts into these is very impressive, but they are designed to allow any competent modeler to build them.